 - a.
-Check your battery fuse to make sure it is not blown. - b.
+Check your battery circuit breaker to make sure it is not tripped. - b.
 Check your battery connections to make sure all leads are tight and properly connected. - c.
-Check your battery fuse located in the 35-amp converter. - i.
+Check your battery fuse located in the 55-amp converter. - i.
 If the problem is not found in these locations, call your local dealer or service center to have the problem diagnosed.

-2. No power with 30-amp connection
+2. No power with a 30-amp connection